-The Contractor continued maintaining erosion control items including silt fence, rock filter dams, erosion control blankets, and placing temporary seed as needed to prevent erosion.
+The Contractor continued maintaining erosion control items including silt fence, rock filter dams, erosion control blankets, and placing temporary seed.
 Clearing and grubbing activities are complete.
-Three major earthwork tasks remain and include embankment at the former archeological area, embankment south of IH 20 for the northbound exit ramp to IH 20, and finally, excavation at FM 849 once traffic is switched to the realigned pavement.
-The Contractor has completed the earthwork, flexible base, and prime coat for the pavement tie-ins at FM 849.
+Two major earthwork tasks are ongoing and include embankment south of IH 20 for the northbound exit ramp and excavation at the pre-existing FM 849.

 The substructure and superstructure construction of all bridges on the project is complete.
 The only remaining bridge items are grinding and grooving the deck surfaces.
-Rip rap construction for bridge abutments is essentially complete at all bridge abutment locations with minor concrete work required at a few locations.
+Rip rap construction for bridge abutments is complete at all bridge abutment locations with the exception of minor concrete work required at Davis Branch.
 All retaining wall construction is complete on the project.
 Construction of project culverts and storm sewer is complete.
-Grading and rip rap construction is still ongoing for drainage ditches throughout the Project.
+Grading is still ongoing for drainage ditches throughout the Project and rip rap construction for drainage ditches is ongoing.